The Best Classic Egg Salad, Thick and Not Runny

-It just wouldn’t be summer without all of the cold salads made from fresh-grown ingredients!
+It just wouldn’t be spring without recipes that focus on eggs plus so many other cold salads made from fresh-grown ingredients!
 From potato salad to cucumber salad, to pasta salad . . . they’re all so delicious and easy to prepare.
 Added to that list is what we believe is the Best Classic Egg Salad ever.
 This is nothing fancy, and you don’t want a classic recipe to be fancy.
 You want it to consist of the essential key ingredients allowing them to shine together without being overcast by other unnecessary ingredients.

 Oh yes, I’ve got some great variations on this classic recipe and I’ll list them at the end.
 But for now, this egg salad recipe is the real deal and a reader favorite too!

 So back to summer days of blue skies, lazy afternoons, picnics with blankets under the canopy of a shady tree . . . got the picture?
 Maybe even hanging out in a boat gently lapping in the cool water of a lake.
 Now you’re talking!

 There’s only one more thing to add . . . a picnic basket.
 With this classic egg salad tucked inside!
 You’ll want to whip up this salad all summer long in fact!

 The SECRETS on How to Prevent Egg Salad from Getting Runny and Liquid-y:

 So many people make egg salad and end up with a watered-down, soupy version of what is supposed to be thick and creamy.
 After years of preparing this delicious classic salad, I’ve figured it out and I’m here to share with you!

 Use more eggs than the recipe calls for because it is the egg yolks that act as a thickening agent.